 - c.
 Connect the (-) terminal from the multimeter to the spiral electrode.
 Connect the (+) terminal from the multimeter to the graphite electrode.
 Be sure you are collecting the hydrogen gas at the spiral electrode!
 Do NOT put the graphite electrode into the solution in the beaker just yet.
-Refer to Figure 2. - 10.
+Refer to Figure 2. - 3.
 Before you can collect data, you must calibrate the power supply settings. - a.
 Turn the power switch to the ON position.
 Adjust the voltage knob to the middle position.
 The voltage reading should be about 12 Volts.
 Do not adjust the voltage knob after this point. - b.
 Put the attached graphite electrode into the beaker as shown in Figure 2.
 Now adjust the current knob to get a reading of about 0.2 Amps. - c.
 Once your power supply has a stable reading of 0.2 Amps, your calibration of the electrolysis is complete.
 You will use the same setting for all part of this experiment, and there should be no further need for adjustments.
-Turn the power switch to the OFF position.
+Turn the power switch to the OFF position. - Remove the graphite electrode from the solution, and place it in your clean beaker next to the buret. - d.
+Place a rubber bulb over the buret tip and open the buret stopcock.
+With the rubber bulb, carefully draw the sulfuric acid solution to the top of the column then close the stopcock, leaving no air bubbles.